Rumex hypogaeus: Weed

-Common names in Australia, where it is a weed, include: bindies, spiny emex, doublegee, double gee, double-gee, three corner jack, three-cornered jack, goat's head burr, goathead, jackie, prickly jack, cape spinach, devil's face, devil's thorn, bullhead, bull head, and cat's head.
+Common names in Australia, where it is a weed, include: spiny emex, doublegee, double gee, double-gee, three corner jack, three-cornered jack, goat's head burr, goathead, jackie, prickly jack, cape spinach, devil's face, devil's thorn, bullhead, bull head, and cat's head.

 Treatment

 Small infestations and isolated plants of Rumex hypogaeus can be dug out.
 When plants are seeding then they should be destroyed by burning.
-Control programs work best when all plants are killed shortly after having emergence, and should continue for several years.
+Control programs work best when all plants are killed shortly after emergence, and should continue for several years.